cnord/doc-security-center/english/10-report-manager.md

 ### Statistics by Status

-Use the report "14 - Site status” to calculate the number and duration of situations when the site has a certain status.
+Use the report "14 - Site status" to calculate the number and duration of situations when the site has a certain status.
 Each status of a site within this report is characterized by two events: the first event signals that the site has passed to a known state, when the second event is received, it is considered that the site is not already in this state.
 Good examples of site status are power or communication channel failures.

 For example, if there is a power failure at the site, an event will be created that records failure, and after the failure is eliminated, an event about power supply restoration will be created.
-If it is necessary to calculate how many times the site was in a "power failure” state, and in addition - what is the total duration of this state, then when creating this report, specify the event classes corresponding to the failure and restoration of the power supply.
+If it is necessary to calculate how many times the site was in a "power failure" state, and in addition - what is the total duration of this state, then when creating this report, specify the event classes corresponding to the failure and restoration of the power supply.

 The states of interest to users of the Security Center can be very different.
 In order for this report to be actively used when working with the Security Center, it is necessary to create separate classes for those events that register the beginning and completion of state, which of interest to the user.